seeReadCode/seereadblog/src/posts/developer-consultant-reading.md

 ---
 layout: post
-title: Reading recommendations for product developers who consult
+title: 5 book recommendations for consulting full stack developers
-excerpt: "Yet another list of 5 things to read"
+excerpt: "Yet another list of books you don't have time to read"
 date: 2022-01-28
 tags:
   - post